-While funding offered directly by the CCCAS is limited, there are opportunities that the CCCAS can offer church members and member congregations through her mission partners.
-At the moment, these funding opportunities fall under 3 areas: Church Development, Education, and Ministry Empowerment.
-See all funding opportunities that are available below.
-Make sure to check back here as new funding opportunities will be added once they are available.
+While funding from the CCCAS is limited, there are opportunities that the CCCAS can offer church members and member congregations through her mission partners.
+At the moment, these funding opportunities are limited to three areas: Church Development, Education, and Ministry Empowerment, which are listed below.
+Make sure to check back here as new funding opportunities will be added once they become available.
 If there are any opportunities that interest you, please contact the Office of the CCCAS General Secretary for more information (GenSec@efkasonline.org).

 This fund is available only to CCCAS member congregations for the purpose of church building and any other projects necessary for the outward development of the church.
 The maximum amount of funding is US$20,0000.00.
 All proposals must be submitted to the Office of the CCCAS General Secretary and screened by the CCCAS Finance Committee for approval.